 The information within Green Mark, including any examples, images and illustrations are for reference only, intended to educate and assist built environment stakeholders.
 This does not replace the need for professional advice, due diligence and legal compliances.
 None of the parties involved in Green Mark 2021 assume any liability for the accuracy, completeness or reliance on the information contained within.

 Revision Log

 Revision Description Effective Date

-P1 For Pilot 22/04/2021
+RO Launch for Pilot 22/04/2021

-R1 1st Version 1/11/2021
+R1 1st Edition 01/11/2021

-R1.1 1st Version with minor updates 1/11/2021
+R1.1 Minor updates 01/11/2021

+R2 2 nd Edition with updates 01/01/2024

 Contents